 Congress and antitrust enforcers allowed these firms to regulate themselves with little oversight.
 As a result, the internet has become increasingly concentrated, less open and growingly hostile to innovation and entrepreneurship – David Cicilline, Representative, Democrat of Rhode

 The Justice Department has recently been consulting tech industry experts in confidential meetings to learn the harmful potential of tech companies.
-It has not named any specific companies while announcing the review, but has stated that it would scrutinize the disquiet raised about social media, search and some retail services- this may indicate that it may possibly have its eye on Facebook, Google, and Amazon.
+It has not named any specific companies while announcing the review.
+Still, it has stated that it would scrutinize the disquiet raised about social media, search and some retail services- this may indicate that it may possibly have its eye on Facebook, Google, and Amazon.

 Attorney General William P. Barr has insisted that technology companies stop using advanced encryption and other security measures that transform devices into “law-free zones“.
 He might have indicated Apple and its iPhones through his remark.